SreelakshmiKJ/Android_Assignments/README.md

-This repository contains solutions to 3 assignment problems for the Software Systems course.
+This repository contains solutions to 3 assignment problems for the Andrid Assignment (Set 2).

 ---